17 Essential Financial Preparedness Tips

 One option I like for lowering health insurance costs is a high-deductible health plan.
 This type of plan usually offers lower monthly premiums than an HMO but allows you to select providers like a PPO.

 The catch is that you are responsible for all the costs until you reach your yearly deductible (which is usually in the $3000-$7000 range).
-However, this type of plan can be a great option to lower costs for both those who rarely go to the doctor and those who use many healthcare services.
+This type of plan can be a great option to lower costs for those who rarely go to the doctor or use many healthcare services.

 10. Review Your Auto Insurance

-While most states require some automobile insurance, there are still many drivers who are either uninsured or under-insured.
+While most states require some automobile insurance, many drivers are still uninsured or under-insured.
 According to Forbes, a driver should expect to be in three to four crashes over their driving lifetime.

 When accidents do happen, you want to minimize the impact on your family’s finances.
-This means reviewing your policy to make sure you are comfortable with your coverage limits.
+Review your policy to make sure you are comfortable with your coverage limits.

 11. Consider Umbrella Insurance

-If you have significant assets or work in an occupation with significant liability risk, then umbrella insurance may be a good fit for you.
+If you have significant assets or work in an occupation with substantial liability risk, then umbrella insurance may be a good fit for you.

 What Estate Planning Do I Need?